 In July of 2002, John and Brenda were married at the site of the old Indian mission church; St. Anthony's, located on Church Island across the lake from the resort.
 Because they both possess the same deep love for the Flowage and are committed to their ongoing restoration of this historic resort, the pair will perpetuate the "special magic" that can only be found at Indian Trail Resort.
-Late in 2007, John and Brenda bought out the remaining portion of the original resort including Pat's house, the Beachfront Cottage.
+Late in 2007, John and Brenda bought out the remaining portion of the original resort including Pat's house and the Beachfront Cottage.
 Pat is now retired and is currently living in Hayward.

-This year, in 2017, Indian Trail Resort proudly begins its 81st year in business and the 50th year for our family.
-John and Brenda are here to welcome you into the Indian Trail Resort family and share their love of the outdoors, the night skies, the call of the loon, and ensure the making of memories to last a lifetime!
+This year, in 2018, Indian Trail Resort proudly begins its 82nd year in business and the 51st year for our family.
+John and Brenda are here to welcome you into the Indian Trail Resort family and share their love of the outdoors, the night skies, the call of the loon, share a laugh or two in the famous "Little Red Bar", share fishing information, provide a relaxing atmosphere to escape the fast-paced world and ensure your family makes memories to last a lifetime!